On Sylt again this year!

 • Berlin (BER): Frequently also seasonal or year-round flights, depending on the airline and demand.

 As we are talking about a trip at the end of August (high season), direct flights are very likely.
-However, you should check the airlines’ booking portals early (approx. 6-9 months in advance), as flight schedules are often only published or confirmed relatively quickly.
+However, you should check the airlines’ booking portals well in advance (approx. 6-9 months in advance), as flight schedules are often only published or confirmed relatively quickly.

 Flights to Sylt: